dart-archive/www.dartlang.org/src/site/docs/tutorials/streams/index.markdown

 We'll look at the **consuming** a stream in this article as you're more likely to come across streams as a consumer from existing APIs within Dart.
-Populating a stream will be covered in a future article.
+Populating a stream is covered in [Creating Streams in Dart](/articles/creating-streams/).

 ## Consuming a stream {#consuming-a-stream}